faisalmemon/ios-crash-dump-analysis-book/source/MigrationNotes.md

 This has x86 specific thread state.
 Needs migration.

+## icdab_sema

+This has multiple targets, icdab_sema_{mac, ios}.
+The mac variant compiles ok on the main Xcode 12.0 beta (12A8158a).
+I need to test on the Apple Silicon version.

 ## New Code

 ### Fixed arg called with variadic args

 Write an example program that calls a function implemented with fixed arguments, with variadic arguments on the call site, and show it crashing on ARM; see https://developer.apple.com/documentation/apple_silicon/addressing_architectural_differences_in_your_macos_code

 ### Dynamic calls with objc_msgSend